thermatk/TelegramEmojiGenerator/README.md

 # TelegramEmojiGenerator
-Helps generate better emoji assets for the Telegram's Android client.
+Code that helps to generate better emoji assets for the Telegram's Android client.

 ### Results are in workfiles/ready/